Brisket Cooking Time in Oven: Time by Weight at 275°F

 Conclusion

 Cooking a perfect brisket in the oven is both an art and a science.
-Understanding the brisket cooking time in oven is key to achieving tender, flavorful meat.
-Pair that knowledge with proper technique and patience, and you'll be well on your way to becoming a backyard BBQ legend.
+Understanding proper timing and technique is key to achieving tender, flavorful meat.
+Pair that knowledge with awareness of methodological boundaries—like the oven's inability to replicate authentic smoke-ring formation per Kansas City BBQ Society standards—and you'll set realistic expectations for your results.